 1. Create and configure an HTTP stream

-Let’s create an HTTP stream in the flespi platform: pick http type in the configuration drop-down and populate the URI parameter with the path on your server, e.g. http://your-server:port/path-on-server.
+Let’s create an HTTP stream in the flespi platform: pick the http type in the protocol_id drop-down and populate the URI parameter with the path on your server, e.g. http://your-server:port/path-on-server.

 Note: %ident% is the ident mask meaning that the messages from flespi will be sent via the stream with their original ident (IMEI).
 Usually, there's no need to change this parameter unless you want to distinguish the subset of devices coming from flespi.
 Then you can add a prefix like this "flespi-%ident%.